 A good place to start is to download your credit reports.
 This will give you a good idea of your credit position before applying for a mortgage.
 Some lenders refuse certain types of adverse credit altogether, irrespective of your employment type.

 If you’re on a zero-hour contract, you’ll almost certainly require the help of an advisor.
-If you do approach a lender by yourself, it’s likely that you’ll be declined given the circumstances.
-This is because the number of lenders that may consider you for a mortgage will be limited.
+If you do approach a lender by yourself, you’ll likely be declined, given the circumstances.
+This is because the number of lenders that will consider you for a mortgage will be limited.